Dr. John Sandham CEng – EBME Chairman

 With a background in Critical Care Nursing spanning over 25 years including Cardiothoracic, Paediatric and Burns specialties, Paul now lead the Clinical Teams in Connected Care at Philips in the UK Market.

-Paul have been working with Phillips for seven years and remain passionate about ensuring Education and Clinical Services are delivered to the highest standard, enabling true influence on patient safety and clinical outcomes.
+Paul has been working with Phillips for eight years and remain passionate about ensuring Education and Clinical Services are delivered to the highest standard, enabling true influence on patient safety and clinical outcomes.

 Dr. Scott Brown